 - ECFMG certification for international medical graduates

-- Citizenship, permanent residency, or ability to obtain a J-1 or H-1B Visa with our sponsorship
+- Citizenship, permanent residency, or ability to obtain a J-1 visa

 - Excellent written and spoken English language communication skills

 - A criminal background check before starting residency

 - Eligible applicants will be contacted to schedule interviews starting in October.
 Invitations continue to be offered as applications are reviewed and some applicants are put on a wait list for cancellations.